 In September, the state Forest Service cut the ribbon on Headwaters State Forest, opening to the public a 6,730-acre tract of mountains and streams along the North Carolina-South Carolina border.
 The land had been owned by former congressman Charles Taylor, and local and national land conservancies worked for nearly a decade to bring the forest […]

 Unlike a traditional suitcase, a versatile duffel bag can expand or contract based on the amount of gear you need to bring with you.
 You can stuff a duffel with both hard and soft goods, which makes it well-suited for everything from weekend travel to camping, from stowing gear to moving across town.
 We looked […]

 When I zipped up my mountain bike jersey earlier this year, I felt an all-too-familiar sense of disappointment.
 It was tight in the shoulders and too short.
 When I leaned over, parts of my skin on my lower back were exposed.
 When I raised my hands over my head, my midriff showed.
 The size was […]

 The post How One Designer Makes Mountain Bike Clothing for Women That Actually Fits appeared first on REI Co-op Journal.

 Michigan’s Upper Peninsula is truly a wild place, where wolves, moose and elk roam free in dense forests of aspen, maple and pine.
 Known by locals as the U.P., the region is bordered by three Great Lakes, and is perhaps best known for its harsh winters.
 In the fall, however, the forests of the Upper […]

-The post Camping with Dogs: How to Navigate Rules and Regulations appeared first on REI Co-op Journal.
+The post How to Peep the Fall Foliage in Michigan’s Upper Peninsula appeared first on REI Co-op Journal.